arjun-menon/Old-Projects/Old-Projects/Wolfscript/ReadMe.md

 WolfScript
 ==========
-Wolfscript is JavaScript-like language I developed as an undergraduate at [Stony Brook University](http://www.stonybrook.edu/), a class on the principles of programming languages.
+Wolfscript is JavaScript-like language I developed as an undergraduate at [Stony Brook University](http://www.stonybrook.edu/), in [a class](http://www.cs.stonybrook.edu/~liu/cse307/) on the principles of programming languages.

 Wolfscript typifies the modern scripting language.
 It supports a variety of programming language features such as array literals, strings, recursive function calls, nested function definitions, higher order functions, etc.